ST. MARY AND THE ANNUNCIATION & PINE NUT COOKIES

 Columbine (Our Lady’s Shoes) is believed to have grown in the garden of her cousin, Elizabeth, whom Mary visited soon after the Annunciation.
 Mary touched the flowers and gave them their fragrance.
 The purple blooms represent the sorrow of Mary at the Cross and the flower is shaped like a dove representing the Holy Spirit.

-Daisy (Mary’s Star) represents the star that led the Magi to Bethlehem and to the Holy Family on the twelfth day after Jesus’s birth.
+Daisy (Mary’s Star) represents the star that led the Magi to the Holy Family.

 Clematis (Virgin’s Bower) is believed to have sheltered and hid the Holy Family one day and night as they fled into Egypt and away from King Herod’s soldiers who were searching for the Baby in order to kill him and the other Holy Innocents.